iglazkovi/Duel_Tasks/README.md

 ```

+> [!IMPORTANT]
-#### The runner must return one of the following values:
+> ### The runner must return one of the following values:
-- 1 - player 1 wins
+> - 1 - player 1 wins
-- 2 - player 2 wins
+> - 2 - player 2 wins
-- -1 - player 1 violated the interaction protocol
+> - -1 - player 1 violated the interaction protocol
-- -2 - player 2 violated the interaction protocol
+> - -2 - player 2 violated the interaction protocol

 # Running